How to: Clean your bike

-Not only will mountain bikes almost certainly pose a greater cleaning challenge than other types of bikes — because they tend to get a lot muckier — but their specific design also involves some special considerations.
+Mountain bikes almost certainly pose a greater cleaning challenge than other types of bikes – because they tend to get a lot muckier.
+Their specific design also involves some special considerations.
 Particular areas to clean are underneath the saddle and underneath the fork crown, both places where mud thrown up by the wheels tends to collect.

 Also have a good look underneath the bottom bracket to make sure that area is clean, too.
 If your bike has full suspension, make sure you get a relatively small brush and give the moving frame parts and any associated springs and shocks a good clean as well.
 Again, remember to re-lubricate any moving parts afterwards.

-Road bikes are relatively simple although be particularly careful with any lubricate around rim brakes.
+Road bikes are relatively simple, but be particularly careful with any lubricant around rim brakes.
 Also, as a way to complete a successful wash, fitting some new bar tape is a finishing touch that will leave you feeling like you’ve got a new bike.